-Communications Professors with little to no experience tend to make between $33070 and $46820 while the more experienced ones make over $87460 per year.
+Communications Professors with little to no experience tend to make between $35870 and $49570 while the more experienced ones can earn over $95250 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Communications Professor is to move to a higher paying state like CA. Right now, the highest paying states for Communications Professors are CA, IL, DC, NY and NH.
+One of the easiest ways to increase your salary as a Postsecondary Communications Teacher is to move to a higher paying state like DC.
+Right now, the highest paying states for Communications Professors are DC, NJ, NY, NH and IA.

-3 other factors that can increase your salary as A Communications Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Communications Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Communications Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Communications Professors what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.

 Pros and Cons